Corona ring

-A corona ring, more correctly referred to as an anti-corona ring, is a toroid of conductive material, usually metal, which is attached to a terminal or other irregular hardware piece of high voltage equipment.
-The purpose of the corona ring is to distribute the electric field gradient and lower its maximum values below the corona threshold, preventing corona discharge.
+In electrical engineering, a corona ring, more correctly referred to as an anti-corona ring, is a toroid of conductive material, usually metal, which is attached to a terminal or other irregular hardware piece of high voltage equipment.
+The purpose of the corona ring is to distribute the electric field and lower its maximum values below the corona threshold, preventing corona discharge.
 Corona rings are used on very high voltage power transmission insulators and switchgear, and on scientific research apparatus that generates high voltages.
 A very similar related device, the grading ring, is used around insulators.

 Corona discharge

 Corona discharge is a leakage of electric current into the air adjacent to high voltage conductors.
 It is sometimes visible as a dim blue glow in the air next to sharp points on high voltage equipment.
-The high electric field ionizes the air, making it conductive, allowing current to leak from the conductor into the air in the form of ions.
-In very high voltage electric power transmission lines and equipment, corona results in an economically significant waste of power and may deteriorate the hardware from its original state.
+The high electric field ionizes the air, making the air conductive; this allows current to leak from the conductor into the air in the form of ions.
+In very high voltage electric power transmission lines and equipment, corona is an economically significant waste of power and may cause the hardware to deteriorate.
 In devices such as electrostatic generators, Marx generators, and tube-type television sets, the current load caused by corona leakage can reduce the voltage produced by the device, causing it to malfunction.
 Coronas also produce noxious and corrosive ozone gas, which can cause aging and brittleness of nearby structures such as insulators.
 The gasses create a health hazard for workers and local residents.
 For these reasons corona discharge is considered undesirable in most electrical equipment.

-How they work
+How the rings work

 Corona discharges only occur when the electric field (potential gradient) at the surface of conductors exceeds a critical value, the dielectric strength or disruptive potential gradient of air.
-It is roughly 30 kV/cm at sea level but decreases when atmospheric pressure decreases.
-Therefore, corona discharge is more of a problem at high altitudes.
-The electric field at a conductor is greatest where the curvature is sharpest, meaning that corona discharge occurs first at sharp points, corners and edges.
+Its value is roughly 30 kV/cm at sea level, but decreases when atmospheric pressure decreases.
+(Corona discharge is therefore more likely at high altitudes.)
+The electric field at the surface of a conductor is greatest where the curvature is sharpest, so corona discharge occurs first at sharp points, corners and edges.

-The terminals on very high voltage equipment are frequently designed with large diameter rounded shapes such as balls and toruses called corona caps, to suppress corona formation.
-Some parts of high voltage circuits have hardware with exposed sharp edges or corners, such as the attachment points where wires or bus bars are connected to insulators; corona caps and rings are usually installed at these points to prevent corona formation.
+The terminals on very high voltage equipment are frequently designed with large diameter rounded shapes such as balls and toruses called corona caps, to eliminate pointed shapes and suppress corona formation.
+Some parts of high voltage circuits have hardware with exposed sharp edges or corners, such as the attachment points where wires or bus bars are connected to insulators; corona caps or corona rings are usually installed at these points to prevent corona formation.

-The corona ring is electrically connected to the high voltage conductor, encircling the points where corona would form.
-Since the ring is at the same potential as the conductor, the presence of the ring reduces the potential gradient at the surface of the conductor below the disruptive potential gradient, preventing corona from forming on the metal points.
+A corona ring is electrically connected to the high voltage conductor and encircles the points where corona would form.
+Since the ring is at the same potential as the conductor, the presence of the ring reduces the potential gradient at the surface of the conductor below the disruptive potential gradient, preventing corona from forming on the points it surrounds.